nblickman11/Line-Following-Robot/README.md

 -Download .mp4 file = 54 second robot
 -Download .mov file = 38 second robot

- Changes:
+Improvements:
- -The faster robot was thanks to adjusting camera location, increasing publishing frame rate for speed, but reducing frames sent to the motor later
+-The faster robot was thanks to adjusting camera location, and increasing frame rate I published in the Camera Driver Node.
- in the node pipeline, increase the height of the frame to capture what's ahead.
+-Also, I reduced the frames sent to the motor later down the node pipeline so that the motor control keep keep up with the images it was seeing in real time.
- -Also, in the motor node, I compare the resulting value of the P-Control centroid calculation which represents our error from the center, to, a threshold.
+-In addition, in the motor node, I compare the resulting value of the P-Control centroid calculation which represents our error from the center, to, a threshold.
 An error that is higher than the threshold resulted in a turn, but this was causing too much over-correction, and the robot moved horizontally too much.
-Increasing the the threshold allowed for less turns, and a faster robot.
+Increasing that threshold value allowed for less turns, and a faster robot.
+-A faster robot started to overshoot the turns, so I increased the size of the image to look further ahead.

 ...
 Future SLAM: